 The Historical Society is pleased to be able to offer reproductions of the ca. 1925 Islesboro Land & Improvement Company's "Map of Dark Harbor."
 Long out of print, the map depicts the southern end of the island and shows the location and owner's name of many of the Dark Harbor Colony's cottages.
-We've reproduced this historical document in full color and will be offering it for sale this year in the Museum.
+We've reproduced this historical document in full color and are offering it for sale (unframed) for $50.00 plus tax in the Museum.
 We have a limited number available, so be sure to drop by and pick up your copy.

 Position: ADMINISTRATIVE ASSISTANT

 Hours: Year round part time, with 8-10 hours per week early May through late September at Islesboro Historical Society office; flex hours during off season at home.

 Description: This position involves handling correspondence, record keeping for IHS art shows and publication sales, processing checks under the supervision of the IHS Treasurer, telephone answering, and other related responsibilities as may be assigned by the IHS President, Finance Committee, or Board of Directors.
 IHS provides orientation, support and resources for the position.

 Creativity and flexibility in dealing with new situations

 Microsoft Office skills including Word and Excel

 Email resume and supporting documents to – firstname.lastname@example.org